google/gemma.cpp/README.md

 using an instruction-tuned model (`2b-it-sfp`, `2b-it`, `7b-it-sfp`, `7b-it`)
 and not a pre-trained model (any model with a `-pt` suffix).

+**What sequence lengths are supported?**

+See `seq_len` in `configs.cc`.
+For the Gemma 3 models larger than 1B, this is typically 32K but 128K would also work given enough RAM.
+Note that long sequences will be slow due to the quadratic cost of attention.

 **How do I convert my fine-tune to a `.sbs` compressed model file?**

 For PaliGemma (1 and 2) checkpoints, you can use